cadenmarinozzi/TamGames/README.md

 View the [TODO](TODO.md) file for a list of things that are planned to be done.

-# CHANGELOG

-View the [CHANGELOG](CHANGELOG.md) file for a list of things that have been changed.

 # Acknowledgments

 I did not create any of the games in this project.
 I simply ported them to the web.
 All credit goes to the original creators.